OfficeDev/script-lab/README.md

 ![Import tab within the "Hamburger" menu showing a text box to import a URL, GitHub gist ID, or snippet YAML](.github/images/import-snippet.jpg)

 Conversely, to share _your_ snippet with someone, choose the "Copy to clipboard" button with the open snippet.
 You can share as a public [GitHub Gist](https://help.github.com/articles/about-gists/), or you can paste the snippet from the clipboard, and share it from there.

+### Size restrictions

+Script Lab is designed for you to play with small code samples.
+Generally, a snippet should be at most a few hundred lines and a few thousand characters.

+Your snippet can use hard-coded data.
+A small amount of data (say, a few hundred characters) is OK to hard code in Script Lab.
+However, for larger pieces of data, we recommend that you store those externally then load them at runtime with a command like `fetch`.

+Keep your snippets and hard-coded data small since storing several large snippets could exceed Script Lab's storage and cause issues when loading Script Lab.

 ## Report a bug, or suggest a feature